EuridiceJuarez/EpiFoodChemicalDatabase/README.md

 Table with the list of diseases/genes obtained in the literature search  in csv format.

+**3. TableS2_Researchpapers.csv**

+List of 436 research papers used to build the Epi Food Chemical Database.

 **3. SAS_maps directory**

 Interactive SAS maps plots of compounds in the Epi Food Chemical Database (use README file to execute them).